H4HWV2011/msjarvis-public-docs/thesis/37-constitutional-principles-service.md

 What Sprint 3 fixed for this chapter:

-1. **Network root cause** — `msjarvis-pgdata-rescue` was standalone, off the compose network.
+1. **Network root cause** — `msallis-pgdata-rescue` was standalone, off the compose network.
    - Fix: Attach to compose network; use service DNS `postgresql:5433` internal, `localhost:5433` for host verification.

 2. **Gateway build context drift** — gateway was building from a stale path.
    - Fix: Build from `./services/` — 86 routes confirmed, Guardian wiring current.

 3. **Post-start script** — recurring configuration drift between compose and standalone containers.
    - Fix: `scripts/post-start.sh` created.
 Run after every stack restart (see §37.2 Production Startup Sequence).

 4. **Watchdog cosmetic error** — `.ExitCode` template field unsupported on this Docker version.
    - Fix: Remove `.ExitCode` from `watchdog-containers.sh` format string — commit `1a28c251`.

 5. **Health visibility gap** — `/health` lacked database connectivity information.
    - Fix: Add PostgreSQL liveness checks to `/health` — OI-37-B CLOSED, commit `30395591`.

 6. **Gateway `/constitutional` routing gap** — Guardian routes not exposed or running under stale image.
    - Fix: Wire `/constitutional/*` through gateway using current image and enforce token roles — OI-37-A CLOSED, commit `a44267e3`.

 With these fixes, **all Chapter 37 OIs are closed** and the sprint log is clean.